<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1733895583540788&amp;ev=PageView&amp;noscript=1">

 Zapier take this approach to extremes, with their seemingly random pricing strategy:

-Like odd pricing, even pricing applies the same principle with even numbers, as demonstrated by virtual assistant SaaS Zirtual:
+Like odd pricing, even pricing applies the same principle with even numbers, as demonstrated by virtual assistant SaaS Zirtual (editors note: they now use odd pricing, perhaps for a reason!)

 Zirtual - Odd-Even Pricing Example.png